lm3nitro/Projects/Windows/Sysmon/Part 2- Sending Sysmon logs to Splunk.md

 ### Summary:

 Having Sysmon configured and sending logs to Splunk provides real-time event logging of system activities which is important for monitoring, detecting, and responding to threats.
-Having this integration with Splunk enhances visibility into the system behavior.
-Although deep analysis was not done as part of this project, there will be more projects that will take advantage of this integration for further testing and analysis.
+By centralizing Sysmon logs in Splunk, it offers a range of benefits:

++ Analysis and alerting features to detect anomalies
++ Investigation of potential breaches
++ Comprehensive view of environment
++ This approach also helps improve threat detection, accelerates response times, and strengthens overall security posture